dbt-labs/docs.getdbt.com/website/docs/reference/data-test-configs.md

 :::note

 This functionality is supported on versionless dbt Cloud accounts that have opted to ["Keep on latest version"](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version).
+Specifying custom configurations for data tests will become available in dbt Core later this year.

 :::